 DegreeBachelor of Science with a major in Applied Exercise Science

-Heath R. Pierce, M.Ed., RSCC*D, CSCS*D, NSCA-CPT*D, EP-C (Program Director)
+Heath R. Pierce, M.Ed., RSCC*D, CSCS*D, NSCA-CPT*D, EP-C (program director)

-The Applied Exercise Science (AES) program is a student-centered, innovative, comprehensive program designed to develop the knowledge, skills, and abilities required for excellence in the fields of exercise science, sport performance, and health & wellness.
+The Applied Exercise Science (AES) program is a student-centered, innovative, comprehensive program designed to develop the knowledge, skills, and abilities required for excellence in the fields of exercise science, sport performance, and health and wellness.
 The curriculum encourages life-long learning through classroom, laboratory, internship, and research experience.
 Graduates will become highly effective, compassionate allied health care professionals capable of working with varied populations.

-|IHS 130 - Interprofessional Health Care First Year Experience||3|
+|IHS 130 - Interprofessional Health Care First-Year Experience||3|

 |BIO 105 - Biology I Ecology/Evolution||4|